SimplicityMobile/Simplicity/README.md

 ## Contributing

 Please send a pull request with your new LoginProvider implemented.
-Please try to have the LoginProvider autoconfigure, so it's less work for the end user.
+LoginProviders should try to autoconfigure where possible.

 ## License